aiyankovil/Live-Human-Detection-Robot/desp.md

 The sensor will provide us with temperature readings giving us a rough plane of possible matches, the camera is then focused to this place and employs image processing algorithms to confirm it is indeed a human.
 The whole process may happen autonomously or can be manually controlled.

-Manual control : in this case the operator can manually drive the robot using an app on his phone, and the combined camera and sensor reading will be displayed on his screen.
+Manual control : in this case the operator can manually drive the robot using a phone or a tablet, and the combined camera and sensor reading will be displayed on screen.
 In the autonomous mode the robot scans the room using pre-programmed algorithms and alerts the operator in case of a positive id (or maybe asks the operator to confirm a positive ID).

 <br/><br/>